 So there’s some concerns.
 Get mad at her?
 No. She’s an adult, it’s her body and she’s made an independent decision.
 All these concerns I just expressed?
 She’s probably thought about them after the fact if not before.
 No need to sit her down for a discussion.
 Getting a tattoo removed can be worse.
 Besides, she likes her tattoo.
 Be prepared to stand by her side through life’s struggles as you would be anyway.
 Keep these concerns in your back pocket just as challenges you know she might face.

 If my 19 year old daughter got a tattoo, it is most likely because she consulted her mother and I first before getting one.
 Not because she needed to tell us, but she did so for advice.
 I certainly would think my 19 year old daughter’s decisions is a reflection of how she was raised.
-So not-so-incredibly, she would already have done research on her own, found out how to treat tattoos and read reviews on tattoo places before getting one.
+She would already have done research on her own, found out how to treat tattoos and read reviews on tattoo places before getting one.
 I would support her all the way and even do research to help her choose an artist that is more fitting for her needs.
 As for health and future employment, I certainly would continue to help perpetuate the education of open mindedness and acceptance within context of good health and a sound mental state, rather than continue the perpetuation of narrow mindedness, conformity and the acceptance of general social discrimination.